You may be lucky enough to find old remnants of historic wallpaper in your period house.

 The floral bouquets tended to be more stylised and symmetrical in the first half of this period.
 A hangover from the Art Nouveau period!

-These bouquets became more natural after the First World War as the design turned its back on previous styles.
+These bouquets became more natural after the First World War as the design world turned its back on Art Nouveau.

 Nevertheless, the working classes hung on to this style till the late 1920s.
 Simple pin-striped designs with floral ceiling borders took their place.

-In contrast, the wealthy turned their back on wallpaper in the 20s and opted for painted walls.
+In contrast, the wealthy began to reject wallpaper in the 20s and opted for painted walls.

 Likewise, floral wallpaper made by the likes of Sanderson for the middle-class bedroom tended to be dense patterns in muted pastel colours, creating a subtle design background.